worldcup2011_650w

 Project: Topo Table & River Table

-Materials: steel, Issenberg photographs, resin, wool felt
+Materials: Issenberg photographs, resin, steel, wool felt

 Created for the ATLAS OF THE SAN MIGUEL show at the Ah Haa School, these two steel tables are inspired by the engaging topographical maps of the San Miguel River Watershed.
 A graphically wild two-mile section of the San Miguel floats across the top of River Table, whereas artist’s license is used in Topo Table; a series of movable levels is inspired by naturally perfect contour lines representing hills and peaks.
 Both tables are for sale.
 Please contact ID for info.